What I do

 This playful 90-minute yoga class includes a mix of flow sequence, breathwork, hand balancing and inversions, mobility, and core strengthening.
 Time will be spent workshopping challenging poses and transitions.
 An intermediate level of yoga experience is recommended but adventurous or curious beginners are welcome to join!

-Please join my email list for this class for pricing info and class announcements.
+Please message me below or join my email list for this class for pricing info and class announcements.

 Services